jundalisay/superb/content/en/research/sun-tzu/art-of-war/chapter-09.md

-+++
+---
+title: "Moving the Army"
+image: "/covers/war.jpg"
-title=  "Variation in Tactics" image=  "/covers/war.jpg" description=  "We come now to the question of encamping the army, and observing signs of the enemy.
-Pass quickly over mountains, and keep in the neighborhood of valleys" linkb=  "/research/sun-tzu/art-of-war/chapter-08" linkbtext=  "Chapter 8" linkf=  "/research/sun-tzu/art-of-war/chapter-10" linkftext=  "Chapter 10" heading=  "Chapter 9 of Sun Tzu's Art of War"
+description: "We come now to the question of encamping the army, and observing signs of the enemy.
+Pass quickly over mountains, and keep in the neighborhood of valleys"
-+++
+heading: "Chapter 9"
+---

 When encamping the army, the signs of the enemy should be observed.
 - Pass quickly over mountains